 Zbigniew Lasocik, Vice-président

-Mr. Lasocik is a Professor of law and criminology, Head of the Human Trafficking Studies Center at Warsaw University, an international human rights expert, President of the Polish Section of the International Commission of Jurists and Member of the United Nations Subcommittee on the Prevention of Torture.
+Mr. Lasocik is a Professor of law and criminology and Head of the Human Trafficking Studies Center at Warsaw University, an international human rights expert, President of the Polish Section of the International Commission of Jurists and Member of the United Nations Subcommittee on the Prevention of Torture.

 Patrick Murray, Président